Tracker (comics)

 Tracker is a joint comic book venture of Top Cow Productions and Heroes and Villains Entertainment.
 It was written by Jonathan Lincoln and has art done by Francis Tsai, Derek Donovan, and Abhishek Malsuni.

 History

-Tracker premiered at the San Diego Comic-Con International Convention in 2009.
+Tracker premiered at San Diego Comic-Con in 2009.
 Tracker is a five issue comic book mini series written by Jonathan Lincoln with art by Francis Tsai, Derec Donovan and Abhishek Malsuni.

 Plot

 Tracker tells the story of an FBI agent named Alex O’Roark, whose pursuit of a serial killer leads him to unexplored territory when it is revealed the killer is also a werewolf.

 Tracker #1: "Survivor"

 FBI Agent Jezebel Kendall is called to the scene of a grisly murder - all passengers on the Blue Line bus have been killed.
 Jezebel thinks this is the work of Herod, a psychopath killer the FBI has been tracking.
 Amongst the bodies she finds her partner, Agent Alex O'Roark, barely breathing.
 Alex miraculously survives, but only with fragmented memories of the incident.
 He's approached by a mysterious doctor, Cyril Tucker, who tells Alex to contact him once his memory returns.
 Alex goes back to work; with the help of Agent Isaiah Grant, commander of the FBI's SWAT team, Alex and Jezebel anticipate Herod's next move.
 Herod kills the only other survivor of the bus attack; Alex tracks him down, but soon loses him.

 Alex's obsession with the case takes a toll on his personal life.
 He suddenly loses his temper, has a fight with his girlfriend, Tory Reyes, and storms out.
 He goes to a bar and leaves a message for Dr. Tucker.
 After downing shot after shot, yet still unable to wind down, Alex goes looking for trouble, which he finds in the form of a gang threatening a girl.
 Instead of showing them his badge, he decides to fight them.
 As the gang swarms over him, Alex transforms into a half-man, half-beast creature and tears the gang apart.